7Dieg0/Assignment1--Research-Repository/README.md

 ### Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?

-It is a  no. New technology means improved， I always enjoy learning new stuff.
+It is a no. New technology means improved, I always enjoy learning new stuff.

 ### What is an IDE?